kebao-quan/Fake-News-Detection/README.md

 # FakeNewsDetection
-Fake News Detection with Python using Natural Language Processing .
+Fake News Detection with Python using Natural Language Processing.

 ## Introduction
  With the rise of the social media platform it is easier for anyone to access information in